 I graduated in 2010 from Augustana University, located in Sioux Falls, South Dakota where I majored in Business Administration.
 I was fortunate enough to play varsity football at "Augie" for all four years that I attended on an athletic scholarship; I even managed to earn First Team All-Conference honors during my senior season.
 College was a great season of my life and I made friends in South Dakota that I will keep in touch with forever.
 During college I completed several business internships including time at Sanford Hospital as a health care administration intern, and time at Merrill Lynch as a Global Wealth Management Intern.
 I was working at Merrill Lynch on Sept.
 29, 2008, which, at the time, was the date of the largest single-day drop in the Dow's history; this started my distrust of the traditional capital markets.
 I witnessed, first hand, the chaos of financial advisors getting phone calls all day long from clients who had just lost a substantial piece of their planned retirement in a single day.

 The cold Sioux Falls (SD) weather ultimately sent me back to the Sunshine State (FL) where I began my professional business career after a short stint playing American football professionally for the 'Northern Lights' overseas in Oulu, Finland.
-I started out my professional business career as a Sales Representative at a company called BrandCo, a local Orlando-based company focused on branding small businesses.
-BrandCo's primary focus was branding real estate agents and this was how I got my first exposure to real estate as a whole.
-Over the four years I was employed at BrandCo I learned a lot and eventually became a Sales Manager traveling to over 152 Keller Williams offices around the United States.
+I started out my professional business career as a Sales Representative at an Orlando based branding and marketing company, focused on branding small businesses.
+The company's primary focus was branding/ marketing for real estate agents and this was how I got my first exposure to real estate as a whole.
+Over the four years I was employed there I learned a lot and eventually became a Sales Manager traveling to over 152 Keller Williams offices around the United States.
 I sold over $1,000,000 in branding packages in 2014 and eventually left in 2015 to go into real estate full time.

 I started out as an apprentice to a local Central Florida real estate wholesaler that took me under his wing to teach me the business.
 After wholesaling several residential real estate contracts, I quickly moved into full-on residential flips.
 This project management and construction experience was invaluable and unlike anything I had ever done before.
 I studied from some of the large local players in the space through seminars and 'Fix and Flip' bus tours to ensure I was taking the proper steps to secure profits.
 After several successful flips, I started to realize how vulnerable my business model was as an Orlando, Florida house flipper.
 I realized that when the housing market started to shift again, which was only a matter of time before it did, I would be in a very bad spot.
 I also needed some residual cash flow to offset the inconsistent closings from my flips.
 At this point, I started looking for other alternatives to create more passive, recession-proof income, and this eventually lead me to manufactured housing.